Interpersonal deception theory: History

 Interpersonal Deception Theory (IDT) attempts to explain the manner in which individuals engaged in face-to-face communication deal with actual or perceived deception on the conscious and subconscious levels.
 IDT proposes that the majority of individuals overestimate their ability to detect deception.
 In some cultures, various means of deception are acceptable while other forms are not.
 Acceptance of deception can be found in language terms that classify, rationalize or condemn, such behavior.
-Deception that may be considered a simple white lie to save feelings may me be determined socially acceptable, while deception used to gain certain advantages can be determined to be ethically questionable.
-It has been estimated that “deception and suspected deception arise in at least one quarter of all conversations”.
+Deception that may be considered a simple white lie to save feelings may be deemed socially acceptable, while deception used to gain certain advantages can be determined to be ethically questionable.
+It has been estimated that "deception and suspected deception arise in at least one quarter of all conversations".

 Interpersonal deception detection between partners is difficult unless a partner tells an outright lie or contradicts something the other partner knows is true.
 While it is difficult to deceive a person over a long period of time, deception often occurs in day-to-day conversations between relational partners.
 Maintaining a deception over time is difficult because it places a significant cognitive load on the deceiver.
 The deceiver must recall previous statements so that their story remains consistent and believable.
 As a result, deceivers often leak important information both verbally and nonverbally.

 In the early twentieth century, Sigmund Freud studied nonverbal cues to detect deception about a century ago.
 Freud observed a patient being asked about his darkest feelings.
 If his mouth was shut and his fingers were trembling, he was considered to be lying.
 Freud also noted other nonverbal cues, such as drumming one's fingers when telling a lie.
 More recently, scientists have attempted to establish the differences between truthful and deceptive behavior using a myriad of psychological and physiological approaches.
 In 1969, Ekman and Friesen used straightforward observation methods to determine deceptive non-verbal leakage cues, while more recently Rosenfeldet et al. used magnetic resonance imaging (MRI) to detect differences between honest and deceptive responses.